mesosphere-backup/dcos-cassandra-service/README.md

 #### Hinted Handoff Configuration

 Hinted handoff is the process by which Cassandra recovers consistency when a write occurs and a node that should hold a replica of the data is not available.
 If hinted handoff is enabled, Cassandra will record the fact that the value needs to be replicated and replay the write when the node becomes available.
-Hinted handoff is enabled by default, and the following table describes how hinted handoff can be configured.
+Hinted handoff is enabled by default.
+The following table describes how hinted handoff can be configured.

 | Property                | Type  | Description     |
 | ------------------------ | ------- | ------------------- |